SAP-archive/security-research-membership-inference-against-generative-networks/README.md

 ## License
+Copyright (c) 2019 SAP SE or an SAP affiliate company.
+All rights reserved.
 This project is licensed under SAP Sample Code License Agreement except as noted otherwise in the [LICENSE](LICENSE) file.